liraymond04/holocure-example-mod/README.md

 # HoloCure Example Mod

-A mod template for HoloCure using [YYToolkit](https://github.com/Archie-osu/YYToolkit)
+A mod template for HoloCure using [YYToolkit](https://github.com/AurieFramework/YYToolkit) (note: this template is for YYTK v3 which uses [Aurie](https://github.com/AurieFramework/Aurie), for the YYTK v2 template use the [legacy](https://github.com/liraymond04/holocure-example-mod/tree/legacy) branch)

 This GitHub repository is configured with GitHub actions to automatically build a mod DLL and upload it to releases when a commit is made to the `main` branch